Editorial by Industrial Quick Search

 According to the United States Department of Energy, more than half of an electric bill goes to heating and cooling.
 A practical solution to lowering those costs could be the use of an electric heater.
 The energy department estimates that approximately $1800 is spent on the use of an electric furnace each year.
 If the cost of electricity is $0.12 per kilowatt hour, an electric heater could be run, in a single room, for 12 hours per day from November to the end of March at a cost of $315, a significant savings.

-Lowering the temperature in a building when only a few rooms are being used is an additional method.
-Electric heaters could be used in occupied rooms keeping them comfortable and warm.
-To implement such a system, it would be necessary to check the rooms that are being used and have the appropriate electric heater for the space.
+Reducing the temperature in a building when only a few rooms are in use is another effective strategy.
+Electric heaters can be employed in the occupied rooms to maintain comfort and warmth.
+To implement this system, it’s essential to identify the rooms being used and equip them with suitable electric heaters for each space.

 Electric heaters are ideal in this era of environmental consciousness.
 They heat a specific area and use less energy.
 None of the energy used to operate a portable heater is wasted.
 Since they do not use natural gas or oil, they do not produce any form of air pollutants.
 Infrared type heaters are especially popular as an environmentally safe device.